1. Purpose and scope

 You also have certain rights applying to the personal information we collect from you, including:

-- under certain circumstances you can request to receive your personal data in a structured, commonly used and machine-readable format and/or to transmit the data to another controller (Right of Portability);
+b) under certain circumstances you can request to receive your personal data in a structured, commonly used and machine-readable format and/or transmit those data to another controller (Right of Portability);

-- you have the right to seek restriction of the processing of your personal information (when we may store your personal information but not use it in any way) if you have concerns about the way in which that information is processed or its content or accuracy.
+c) you have the right to seek restriction of the processing of your personal information (when we may be storing your personal information but not use it in any way) if you have concerns about the way in which that information is processed or its content or accuracy.
 Once your concerns have been addressed, the restrictions may be lifted;

-- you have the right to object to the processing of your personal information for direct marketing purposes.
+d) you have the right to object to the processing of your personal information for direct marketing purposes.
 Under certain circumstances, we may not be able to comply with your requests.
-For example, if we required by law to keep the information, if the information is relevant to a legal dispute or we require the information for the purposes of meeting our contractual obligations to you.
+For example, if we required by law to keep the information, if the information is relevant to a legal dispute or we require the information for the purposes of meeting our contractual obligations to you;

-- you have the right not to be subject to a decision based solely on automated processing, including profiling, which may affect your legal rights, for example a refusal of your credit application solely based on automated processing; and
+e) you have the right not to be subject to a decision based solely on automated processing, including profiling, which may affect our legal rights, for example a refusal of your credit application solely based on that automated processing; and

 You can also ask us to confirm if we are processing your personal information and if we are, you can ask details regarding:

-- the safeguards in place for transfer of personal information to jurisdictions outside of the European Union territory; and
+f) the safeguards in place for transfer of personal information to jurisdictions outside of the European Economic Community;

-- the existence of any automated decision-making processes using your data or any profiling.
+g) the existence of any automated decision-making processes using your data or any profiling; and

 16. Contact details and further information